HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

-### Workaround \#2 - Disable Win + \<key\> in Explorer
+### Workaround \#2 - Disable Win + \<key\> in Explorer (alright)
-It turns out that the middle mouse button on Thinkpads generates the equivalent key presses as `Win + S`, which is also the sequence that opens Cortana on Windows 10.
-Fortunately, it is possible to [disable the `Win` in Explorer](http://www.isumsoft.com/it/disable-win-keyboard-shortcuts-in-windows-10/), but making a single edit to the Windows Registry.
+An alternative for preventing `Win + S` from opening Cortana on Windows 10 is to [disable the `Win` key in Explorer](http://www.isumsoft.com/it/disable-win-keyboard-shortcuts-in-windows-10/), which can be done by a single edit to the Windows Registry.
 I created two Windows Registry files that disables and enables (to undo the fix) for this:

 * [Windows10-WinKey-disable.reg](https://raw.githubusercontent.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/master/Windows10-WinKey-disable.reg?token=ABir0tylzqjty1TrRaEdStljO-9qDMciks5XYQi1wA%3D%3D) - right click and save with extension *.reg, doubleclick to apply fix, and restart Windows (required).
 * [Windows10-WinKey-enable.reg](https://raw.githubusercontent.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/master/Windows10-WinKey-enable.reg?token=ABir0r7Kx-giYAzz7MvFDaE6GDepBGH_ks5XYQlFwA%3D%3D) - undo fix.